Dad looking at an Antarctica photography book

 One of my favorite things about traveling with my father is that his otherwise introverted demeanor that he has at home in South Dakota seems to disappear when on the road.
 I listened as he told stories of trips to Europe, work trips to South America, and his days in the army in Germany which I only seem to hear when I’m traveling with him.
 It’s as if a flip is switched in his mind when we travel that makes him think about his past travels.

-After a quick trip up to Iguazu to see the falls we finally started our journey further south to Ushuaia.
+After a quick trip up to Iguazu to see the falls, we finally started our journey further south to Ushuaia.
 Dad now has his travel mojo going as he glided through the domestic airport in Buenos Aires much smoother than a few days prior.
-As we being the landing in Ushuaia dad peers out the airplane window and jabs me to ‘look’.
-He points to the snow covered peaks and smiles.
-Once again I am reminded that I am my father’s daughter – we both get ridiculously excited by mountains and peaks.
-As we deboard the plane in Ushuaia dad says, “now the real adventure begins.”
-And I nod wondering what the past week was to him!
+As we begin the landing in Ushuaia, Dad peers out the airplane window and jabs me to ‘look.’
+He points to the snow-covered peaks and smiles.
+Once again, I am reminded that I am my father’s daughter – we both get ridiculously excited by mountains and peaks.
+As we deboard the plane in Ushuaia, Dad says, “Now the real adventure begins.”
+And I nodded, wondering what the past week was like for him!
 But clearly we are and have been both focused on Antarctica – and we are both excited to get moving further south.

-My dad loves ships, and when he hears there’s an open bridge policy on the MS Expedition, I can tell that we will be making a trip up there soon to meet the captain, crew, and get the best view.
-We settle into ship life and dad and I meet new groups of people at each dinner/lunch/breakfast .
+My dad loves ships, and when he hears there’s an open bridge policy on the MS Expedition, I can tell that we will be making a trip up there soon to meet the captain and crew and get the best view.
+We settle into ship life, and Dad and I meet new groups of people at each dinner/lunch/breakfast.
 People seemed surprised that we would travel together.
-In fact surprisingly I had a few people come up to me at times and say how cool it was that I was traveling with my dad.
+In fact, surprisingly, I had a few people come up to me at times and say how cool it was that I was traveling with my dad.
 “You must really get along well.
 I could never do that with my dad.” they would comment.
 Spending 3 weeks with my dad never really seemed daunting to me.
-I knew that we’d be fine and more than ever travel has taught me that family really is the most important thing in life.
+I knew that we’d be fine, and more than ever, travel has taught me that family really is the most important thing in life.

-The mainly Philippine crew starting referring to my father as simply “Dad” – I would walk into the lounge and the waiter or bartender would ask, “Where’s Dad?”
+The mainly Philippine crew started referring to my father as simply “Dad” – I would walk into the lounge, and the waiter or bartender would ask, “Where’s Dad?”
 I would tell them that he was out on deck and coming to join me shortly.
-My dad seemed to be happiest outside so we spent a good deal of time out there enjoying the landscape, birds, and the crazy weather.
+My dad seemed to be happiest outside, so we spent a good deal of time out there enjoying the landscape, birds, and the crazy weather.
 We were both perched out there once we came out of the Drake passage and had our first glimpse of land.

 Dad and I on the front of the boat